-Penetration testing is a security practice that tests a system or network to identify weaknesses and vulnerabilities.
+Penetration testing is a security testing practice that tests a system or network to identify weaknesses and vulnerabilities.
 Pen testers use various tools and techniques to find out whether a target’s security measures are sufficient and effective.
-Pen testers often use automated tools to find vulnerabilities in web applications, but there are several other types of penetration testing methods, including manual methods and social engineering.
-At Cyber Sleuth Security, we use the latest penetration testing tools and techniques to help businesses, organizations, and government agencies identify and fix problems before they can be exploited.
-Our experts are always available to provide expert advice on cyber security, penetration testing, and network security.
+Pen testers often use automated security assessment tools to find vulnerabilities in web applications, but there are several other types of penetration testing methods, including manual methods and social engineering.
+At Cyber Sleuth Security, our security experts use the latest penetration testing tools and techniques to help businesses, organizations, and government agencies identify and fix problems before they can be exploited.
+Our security team experts are always available to provide expert advice on cyber security, penetration testing, and network security.

-A penetration test should be performed by an expert who has no prior experience with the system so he or she won't miss any security flaws.
+A penetration test should be performed by security experts who have no prior experience with the system so he or she won't miss any security flaws.
 Because of this, outside contractors are often hired to perform the tests.
 The contractors, sometimes referred to as "ethical hackers" or "white hat hackers" are hired by companies to hack into their systems with their consent and for the purposes of improving security.
 Ethical hackers often have experience developing software and hold certifications for penetration testing.
-However, some of the best ethical hackers are self-taught.
-Some are reformed criminals who now use their expertise for fixing security flaws instead of exploiting them.
+However, some of the best ethical hackers are self-taught security professionals.
+Some are reformed criminals who now use their expertise to fix security flaws instead of exploiting them.
 The best person for a particular penetration testing job varies from one situation to another.

 An external pen test involves hacking into the outside systems of a company, like their website and email server.
 This type of pen test is usually done by someone who wants to find out how secure the company's web presence is.
 They want to know if there are any vulnerabilities in the way that the site is set up.
 If the hackers are able to gain access to the website, they can often do things like change the homepage, add malicious code, steal data, etc.